processing

 LUT 3D root folder

-Define the root folder (and sub-folders) containing Lut files used by the LUT 3D module
+Define the root folder (and sub-folders) containing LUT files used by the LUT 3D module

 auto-apply pixel workflow defaults